 • In a church culture that tends to lean on a few professionals to lead, we want to activate the ordinary person.
 We help identify gifts in people, knowing we experience the presence of God more tangibly when the gifts are on display.
 We follow Jesus’s strategy of involving his disciples in conversation-based and practiced-based learning.
 We keep our forms and practices simple so that anyone can replicate them.
 We create spaces that encourage active participation - through dialogue and serving one another - because we value all in the body of Christ.

 At Dwellings, we hold to the historic teachings of Christian orthodoxy as expressed in the Apostles’ Creed and the Nicene Creed.
 In a time of division within both culture and the Church, our heart is to pursue unity around the essentials of the faith, centering our lives and ministry on the presence of Jesus and the truths affirmed in these foundational creeds.
+We acknowledge that believers may differ on secondary matters, but we consider the core tenets of Christian faith non-negotiable.

 We believe the work and gifts of the Holy Spirit continue today and are vital to fulfilling the Great Commission.

+We ask our leaders to pursue Christlike holiness—living lives according to the scriptures and marked by the fruit of the Spirit in every area: relationships, conduct, work, and rest.
 Because we love and value both truth and people, we hold that sexual intimacy is designed by God to exist within the covenant of marriage between one man and one woman.
 We expect our leaders to refrain from sexual relationships outside of this biblical vision, including premarital, extramarital, or same-sex sexual activity or marriage.